Klik hier om dit bericht in het Nederlands te lezen.

 ‘It’s not like I have a choice.’

 Roxanne ordered Thomas to release his hostage.
 Mr Carter pushed Thomas aside and walked over to the corpse.
 ‘I assume you haven’t taken out the battery from his phone yet?’ he asked the young criminals, ‘You’ve just robbed a woman from her husband, remember?
-She’ll start to worry and at worst she’ll track his phone and come here.
+She’ll start to worry and worst case scenario, she’ll track his phone and come here.
 You can avoid that by removing the battery.’

 ‘I hope you don’t have any plans for tonight, because we won’t be going outside before 2am.
 There’s a lower chance of eyewitnesses then.
-Everyone is defintely gone at five, so nobody leaves the room before then.
-No one leaves the building as long as Mr Thompson’s body is here.
+Everyone is defintely gone at 5pm, so nobody leaves the room before then.
+No one leaves the building as long as Thompson’s body is here.
 I don’t want to take the risk of anyone running away.
 So we won’t be getting dinner, but we’ll have to survive on snacks from the school’s vending machine.
 Agreed?’

 ‘Are there any questions?’ he asked as if he were simply finishing an everyday lecture.